MassBank/MassBank3/README.md

     cd MassBank3/compose
     cp env.dist .env

+The default structure of the _data_ folder looks like the following:

+    /MassBank3
+    |---...
+    |---/compose
+    |---/data
+        |---/massbank-volume
+        |---/postgres-data
+    |---...

+The path to PostgreSQL via _DB_LOCAL_PATH_ is "/MassBank3/data/postgres-data" by default. "/MassBank3/data/massbank-volume" is the default directory to store the MSP file needed for the similarity service and can be set via _MSP_LOCAL_PATH_.

-Download the latest release of MassBank data in MSP format and move it the _data_ directoy (default):
+In order to provide the MassBank data to the similarity service, download the latest release of MassBank data in MSP format and move it the _data_ directoy (default):

     wget https://github.com/MassBank/MassBank-data/releases/latest/download/MassBank_NIST.msp
-    mv MassBank_NIST.msp ../data/MassBank_volume/
+    mv MassBank_NIST.msp ../data/massbank-volume/

 Now use _docker compose_ to start the system (in daemon mode):